amazeeio/docs/step_by_step_guides/get_your_drupal_site_hosted_on_amazeeio.md

 ## Add existing database

 You may have an already existing Drupal database you would like to import into your Docker Container.
-Of course we support that.
+Of course, we support that.

 ### Step 1: Get a database dump

-This step depends how you currently host.
+This step depends on how you currently host.
 There are a lot of different ways on how to create a database dump.
-If your current hoster has Drush installed, you can use something like that:
+If your current hosting provider has Drush installed, you can use something like that:

     $ drush sql-dump --result-file=dump.sql

     Database dump saved to dump.sql

 Now you have a `dump.sql` file that contains your whole database.